sysgears/apollo-universal-starter-kit/README.md

 1. Add your app to Heroku
 1. Allow Heroku to install build time dependencies from the devDependencies in `package.json`:
    `Settings -> Config Variables -> Add`, KEY: `NPM_CONFIG_PRODUCTION`, VALUE: `false`.
+1. Add `EXP_USERNAME` and `EXP_PASSWORD` config variables there as well.
+They will be used to publish mobile Expo Client applications
 1. Deploy your app on Heroku

 ### Heroku Demo